-Monitoring bores and trigger levels
+More information on our monitoring bores and trigger levels

 As part of our comprehensive monitoring and assessment program, we have 42 observation bores that monitor groundwater levels across the Anglesea catchment.
 These observation bores are located at different depths to monitor groundwater levels in different geological formations - in the Perched Water Table (PWT), Upper Eastern View Formation (UEVF) and Lower Eastern View Formation (LEVF).
 Barwon Water holds a bulk entitlement to extract groundwater from the LEVF.